Center Street Psych Offices

 Center Street Psych Offices - Statesville, NC

 Center Street Psych Offices is a substance abuse treatment center located at 750 Hartness Road, Suite C in the 28677 zip code in Statesville, NC.
 The treatment center accepts men and women.
-It also provides treatment to pregnant and postpartum women and adult women.
-Center Street Psych Offices offers prescription of suboxone and buprenorphine maintenance.
-Some of the treatment approaches at Center Street Psych Offices include anger management therapy, CBT and relapse prevention treatment.
-It also offers group counseling, substance use education and counseling for individuals.
-In addition, it provides continuing care plus aftercare and discharge planning.
-Center Street Psych Offices provides regular outpatient treatment, outpatient services and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides treatment to adult women and pregnant and postpartum women.
+Center Street Psych Offices offers suboxone prescription and buprenorphine maintenance.
+Some of the treatment approaches at Center Street Psych Offices include DBT, trauma counseling and anger management.
+It also offers substance use education, individual counseling and counseling for families.
+In addition, it provides discharge planning and aftercare and continuing care.
+Center Street Psych Offices provides regular outpatient treatment, outpatient rehab and outpatient methadone/buprenorphine or naltrexone treatment.

 Address: 750 Hartness Road, Suite C, Statesville, NC 28677